cloudy9101/obsidian-image-inserter/README.md

 # Features

 - Search images from Unsplash (Will support more sources in the future)
-- Insert image locally (download it into your resource folder), or remotely (just insert the image url)
+- Insert image locally (download it into your resource folder), or remotely (only insert the image url)
 - Set default image size, support only width or width and height
 - Set preferred image orientation when searching
+- Insert image to frontmatter with customized key and value format

 # Usage

+### Insert image to current place

 [demo.webm](https://user-images.githubusercontent.com/5436425/194984473-506249c2-b3ed-4c3d-835b-494f43c7684a.webm)